-Note: Interlnk reserves drives E and F for the server's drives A and B, even though the reader does not have drives A and B.
+Note: Interlnk reserves drives E and F for the server's drives A and B, even though the reader does not have drives A and B. Interlnk also reserves drive J for the server's drive F, which is a placeholder on the JANUS 2020 reader.

 Now the reader's drives appear on the host computer, as if they were physically located on the host computer.
-The host computer has its original drives A, B, C, and D, plus drives G, H, I, J, and K.
+The host computer has its original drives A, B, C, and D, plus drives G, H, I, and K.